Sidd-0710/JS-/README.md

 │   ├── to-do-app/               # Create a simple to-do list app │   └── weather-app/             # Build a weather app using an API └── README.md              # This file

 🛠️ Prerequisites
 Before diving into JavaScript, make sure you have the following tools installed:

-Web Browser: Google Chrome or any modern browser.
+1] Web Browser: Google Chrome or any modern browser.
-Code Editor: Visual Studio Code.
+2] Code Editor: Visual Studio Code.
-Node.js (optional): For running JavaScript outside the browser.
+3] Node.js (optional): For running JavaScript outside the browser.
 Download Node.js.

 🚀 Getting Started
 Clone the Repository:

+git clone https://github.com/your-username/learn-javascript.git
+cd learn-javascript
+Explore the Files: Navigate through the folders and open .js files in a code editor.

+Run Your Code:

+For browser-based examples, open the .html files in your browser.
+For Node.js examples, run:
 bash
 Copy
 Edit
-git clone https://github.com/your-username/learn-javascript.git
-cd learn-javascript
-Explore the Files: Navigate through the folders and open .js files in a code editor.
+node filename.js

 Run Your Code: